libbyschuknight/tid_til/rails/how_to_rails/4_my_go_surf_project.md

   <%= link_to "Show", surf_spot_path(surf_spot) %>
 <% end %>
 ```
 Now visit the root url or the index url and you should see all the surf spots you have made.
+And be able to click through to view them.